ivofcups/OpenDOI/README.md

 # OpenDOI
-OpenDOI is a fork of Sci-Hub downloader userscript made by clemente
+OpenDOI is a userscript that makes easy to access sci-hub links for academic publications.
+Simply ask Alexandra Elbakyan a little favour.

 ## How to use
 OpenDOI is a userscript made for Greasemonkey, Tapermonkey or Violent Monkey